viamrobotics/docs/docs/tutorials/projects/verification-system.md

 - A [camera](/components/camera/)
 - A computer running `viam-server` that the camera can connect to, like a [single-board computer (SBC)](/components/board/)

-Before configuring your camera, you must [create a robot](/fleet/machines/#add-a-new-machine).
+Before configuring your camera, you must [create a Machine](/fleet/machines/#add-a-new-machine).

-1. On the locations page of the [Viam app](https://app.viam.com), add a new robot by providing a name in the **New Robot** field and clicking **Add robot**.
+1. On the locations page of the [Viam app](https://app.viam.com), add a new Machine by providing a name in the **New Machine** field and clicking **Add Machine**.
-2. Click on that robot's name to go to its page.
+2. Click on that machine's name to go to its page.

 ## Configure a camera